ed-barberis/devops-2.0/CENTOS_VM_BUILD_INSTRUCTIONS.md

-# CentOS 7 Build Instructions
+# CentOS 7 VM Build Instructions

 Follow these instructions to build the CentOS Linux 7.4 VM images.